henriSchulz/EthosUI/README.md

 This inclusion ensures that Tailwind CSS considers the classes used in EthosUI components when generating styles.

+### 4. Install react-toastify (If you want to use toasts Messages)

+Install react-toastify to use toast messages in your application.
+For more information, visit [react-toastify](https://www.npmjs.com/package/react-toastify).

 ## Usage

 You can import the components you need from the `ethos-ui` package directly.
+Visit the [EthosUI Documentation](https://docs-ethos-ui.web.app/) for a complete list of components and their props.
 Here's a quick example to get you started:

 ```jsx
 import React from 'react';